woorej/ML_Tutorial/data_loader/README.md

 - Not Use
     - example
         - view_point = False
-if you want split data from view_point condition, then give split=True
+if you want split data from view_point condition, then give view_point=True
 ```
 want_lists = ["Filename", "RegisteredNumber"]